-In any case involving children, the Family Court will expect the parents to attend custody mediation before it issues any substantive orders regarding the parenting plan.
+In any case involving children, the Family Court will expect the parents to attend custody counseling before it issues any substantive orders regarding the parenting plan.
 If the parties to the divorce action (or to the parentage action if the parties are not married) agree to a parenting plan without the need for mediation, the parties are free to put their agreements into written form and present them to the court for endorsement as orders.

 Private Mediation is done by a private sector Marriage & Family Therapist, child psychologist, or other qualified mental health care professional whose practice revolves primarily (if not solely) around Private Mediation clients.
 The parties could simply agree on that option and select the private mediator with whom they would like to work, then submit that agreement to the court.
 If the parties do not agree, either party can file a motion for a private mediator to be appointed.

-And because the mediation process is so important to the eventual outcome in the custody case, my office can fully prepare any client for FCS or Private Mediation in advance of the first mediation appointment to ensure that the client understands what mediation is, how to approach each issue in the case, and generally normalize the client’s expectations regarding this important and potentially life altering process.
+And because the mediation process is so important to the eventual outcome in the custody case, the office of Goyette, Ruano, and Thompson can fully prepare any client for FCS or Private Mediation in advance of the first mediation appointment to ensure that the client understands what mediation is, the difference between mediation and counselling, how to approach each issue in the case, and generally normalize the client’s expectations regarding this important and potentially life-altering process.

 If you’d like to know more about family court counseling, child custody recommended counseling, or FCS procedures, please contact our office today.